loldonut/loldonut/README.md

 # 🍩 | loldonut

-for some reason almost everything i make is probably related/similar to donuts.
+**For some reason, almost everything I name is probably similar to donuts.**

+*probably because I'm not good at naming things*

 ## Languages I use